artag/Training/Notes_Elegant_Objects/Articles/2014-09-16_Getters_Setters_Evil_Period.md

 How does that sound?

 Can you get a ball from a dog?
 Well, you probably can, if she ate it and you’re doing surgery.
-In that case, yes, we can “get” a ball from a dog.
+In that case, yes, we can "get" a ball from a dog.
 This is what I’m talking about:

 ```java